 - 1. Annual Review: In addition to the academic standards for continuing enrollment, all students admitted to the Ed.S.
 Program will be subject to annual review by the appropriate Committee.
 This annual review will be conducted at some time during the spring semester.
 At this review, the Committee will assess current evidence of each student's personal and interpersonal qualities deemed essential for the chosen area of study.
 The Committee also will assess overall quality of academic performance, and any student having earned a grade of "C" in any course will come under close scrutiny.
-Outcomes at each review may be approval for unrestricted continuation in the program, approval for continuation in the program with specified contingencies, suspension from the program with specified contingencies, suspension from the program with specified contingencies for re-admission, or removal from the program. - 2.
-Admission to Candidacy: Students who have attained Unconditional Status and
+Outcomes at each review may be approval for unrestricted continuation in the program, approval for continuation in the program with specified contingencies, suspension from the program with specified contingencies, suspension from the program. - 2.
+Admission to Candidacy: Students who have attained Unconditional Status and completed 12 to 42 hours of required courses in the Ed.S.
+Program in Psychology and Counseling must file for candidacy status in compliance with Graduate Programs policy.